deziremambule/hello-world/README.md

 # hello-world
-this is my first project
+this is my first project I am new to github and I am here to learn!